Monday, 2 August 2021

 Any gift to or appointment of a former spouse or partner in your Will is automatically revoked when the divorce order comes into force or the civil union or civil partnership is terminated.
 This rule does not apply if you are only separated, or are contemplating divorce or separation.

 It is in your best interest to review your Will if you are separated, or in the process of separating or divorcing and at the latest when you are divorced or the civil union or civil partnership has been terminated.

 Yes.
 The Family Provisions Act 1969 (ACT) permits partners, former partners, or children of the deceased to apply to the ACT Supreme Court for further provision out of the estate if they feel they have not been adequately provided for by the Will.

 Step-children, grandchildren, or parents may also apply in certain circumstances.
-The court has the discretion to make an order and the amount of any order.
+The court has discretion to make an order and the amount of any order.
 You should see a solicitor if you are concerned about someone making a claim against your estate.

 Where should I keep my Will?

-You should keep a copy of your Will at home and note on it where the original is kept.
+You should keep a certified copy of your Will at home and note on it where the original is kept.

 How can a solicitor help me?

 Will drafting is a complicated and specialised area of practice, and solicitors need to carefully consider many issues when crafting an effective Will for you.
 Therefore, you should choose a solicitor with specialist knowledge in Wills and Estates.